 SPLIT SQUT CHALLENGE

-Perform 50% of your body weight for 8 repetitions each leg
+Perform 50% of your body weight for 8 repetitions on each leg